 - Does this content provide an in-depth insight into an issue?

-Across all our editorial work we follow the rigorous standards set down by our partners IMPRESS.
+Across all our editorial work we follow the rigorous standards set down by our regulator IMPRESS.
 The same rules apply whether you’re reading our content on the website, on social media, or in our weekly newsletter.
 You can see the full details of the code here, with the main points to our work being:

 - Accuracy: We strive for our content to be factually correct.
 We fact check everything before we publish, and will quickly correct any errors that do slip through.
 As part of our commitment to transparency, we’ll make sure any amendments are clearly labelled and given due prominence.

 - Attribution: In any occasion where we use quotes or material from another source, this will be clearly signposted and linked to the original.
 Where using other sources we will be pointing to them, not using their work for our own gain – we want to lift up others.